shivan-s/shivan.xyz/content/posts/programming/my-git-cheatsheet/index.md

 git rebase main --interactive
 # pick to use commit, squash to combine the commit

-# using fixup and squash when commiting
+# using fixup and squash when committing
 git commit --fixup
 git commit --squash
 git rebase -i --autosquash